➤Touch7 is NOT a profiling or colour management solution provider – There are already excellent systems out there to do press characterisation.

 • Touch7 does not require profiles to extract out EC colour data, therefor we don't need to know the hue value of the inks on press

-Many digital devices can now print with ECG inks.
-For example, HP Indigo uses Orange, Green and Violet inks to print in an extended colour gamut.
+Many digital devices can now print with ECG and/or Neon Fluorescent inks.
+For example, HP Indigo uses Orange, Green and Violet inks and also has a fluorescent pink, to print in an extended colour gamut.
 Touch7 can be used to generate image separations for most digital printing devices capable of printing in an ECG gamut.
 For digital devices, you can also print just using CMYK (no ECG inks) and still have an increased image saturation (see next FAQ regarding CMYK printing)

 Recommended Pantone® Inks